Maria Carrillo High School: History

 Doña María Ygnacia López de Carrillo, founder of Santa Rosa and namesake of Maria Carrillo High School.

 Maria Carrillo High School opened in 1996 and was named after María Ygnacia López de Carrillo.
 The school has a statue of the branding iron she used as her land grant in a planter with a dedicated plaque.

 Maria Carrillo High School (MCHS), a California Distinguished High School 2013, is one of five comprehensive high schools in the Santa Rosa City Schools district.
 MCHS currently enrolls 1,550 students in grades 9-12.
 The school received its first regular accreditation by the Western Association of Schools and Colleges in 1999.

-In 2011, news of Maria Carrillo student Kayla Kearney speaking at a Martin Luther King Jr. memorial assembly gained widespread popularity after Kearney came out during her speech.

-After the district experienced controversial school closures, on March 13, 2025, an emergency staff meeting detailed the amount of staff who were getting laid off due to school mass firings including all of the principals and counselors.
+After the district experienced controversial school closures, on March 13, 2025, an emergency staff meeting detailed the amount of staff who were getting laid off due to school mass firings including all of the principals and most of the counselors.
 In return, the school staged a protest the next day at the district's building which led the school to have 56 staff call absent and 15/16th of the student body absent by the end of March 14, 2025.

-Santa Rosa City Schools plans on fast-tracking the merger of Rincon Valley Middle School into Maria Carrillo High School by Fall of 2027.
+Santa Rosa City Schools plans on fast-tracking the merger of Rincon Valley Middle School into Maria Carrillo High School by Fall of 2027 to make up for the budget deficit and looming state takeover.